Melvin-de-Jong/to-localhost-chrome-extension/README.md

 # to-localhost-chrome-extension

-A simple chrome extension to redirect a url to the localhost variant.
+A simple chrome extension to redirect a url to the localhost:8888 variant.

 Usefull if you need to debug things on localhost.